typelevel/Laika/docs/03-preparing-content/04-ebooks.md

 Laika supports a directory structure with sub-directories of any depth.
-Markup files from the input directory will form the content of the e-book, linearized in depth-first traversal and using your configured @:ref(Navigation Order).
+Markup files from the input directory will form the content of the e-book, linearized in depth-first traversal and using your configured [Navigation Order].

 Laika will generate navigation elements compatible with e-book readers, as shown in the images below: